jmkolawole/pet-shop/README.md

 ```
 git clone git@github.com:jmkolawole/pet-shop.git
 ```
-*Note that to use SSH, you'll need to [generate an SSH key](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) and [add it to your Gitlab account](https://docs.gitlab.com/ee/ssh/README.html#adding-an-ssh-key-to-your-gitlab-account).*
+*Note that to use SSH, you'll need to [generate an SSH key](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).*

 Or via HTTPS:
 ```